Fetch (album): Critical reception

 Fetch received mostly positive reviews from music critics.
-The aggregate review site Metacritic assigns an average score of 80 out of 100 to the album based on 12 reviews, indicating "generally favorable reviews."
+The aggregate review site Metacritic assigns an average score of 80 out of 100 to the album based on 12 reviews, indicating "generally favorable reviews".

 Writing for AllMusic, Matt Collar described Fetch as "a monstrously frenetic, high-energy blast of anthemic bubble-punk and passionate noise-rock."
 Referencing the delayed line-up changes and delayed production, he wrote "Melt Banana's sound is still as huge as ever … Each song on Fetch feels so meticulous and so conscientiously crafted, it's hard to listen to it without arriving at a cliched but undeniable truism: good things come to those who wait."

 Benjamin Hedge Olson of PopMatters praised the album as "the amalgamation of everything that Melt-Banana have done throughout their career", and described it as "relentlessly playful, without ever seeming like just a joke, or like some tired exercise in hipster irony", and that "there is more imagination and personality on Fetch than on any other record you are likely to come across."
 In Paste, Garrett Martin praised the band's marriage of noise and pop, writing that "the band might regularly untether itself from the traditional expectations of pop songcraft, but despite the bits of noise and brutality, Fetch remains a thoroughly catchy record."
 Pitchfork's Jason Heller called it "some of the best music of their career".
 In a mixed review for Tiny Mix Tapes, Paul Haney wrote that Fetch "explores the fuzz-pop histrionics even further, making for a Melt-Banana that's far more buoyant and melodious, though just as vigorously propulsive in its delivery", but found that "while Melt-Banana's journey into comparatively accessible modes of expression hardly feels cynical or calculated, it does sacrifice a particular animalistic tension that made their most classic albums so thrilling and otherworldly."
+David Cirone of J-Generation cited the break from the band's 1-2 minute songs, saying "Fetch hits with such force that it seems to muscle out their past work while adding another cohesive layer to the band’s legacy of digital-rock psychosis."